-Entry Criteria: Year 10 Music or evidence of achievement in practical or music theory from music lessons or success in music examinations Students must already play a musical instrument and intend to continue instrument lessons AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91090 Perform two pieces of contrasting music as a featured soloist 1 6 91091 Demonstrate ensemble skills through performing a piece of music as a member of a group 1 4 91092 Compose two original pieces of music 1 6 91093 Demonstrate aural and theoretical skills through transcription 1 4 91094 Demonstrate knowledge of conventions used in music scores 1 4 91095 Demonstrate knowledge of two music works from contrasting contexts 1 6 UN27656 Demonstrate and apply introductory knowledge of music technology equipment and techniques 1 4 Total possible credits 34

-This course contains a mixture of practical and theoretical standards, in which students can work to their strengths and interests.
-Students will learn to perform as an individual and in a group, compose their own original music and gain theoretical and aural skills.
+Music Entry Criteria: Year 10 Music or evidence of achievement in practical or music theory from music lessons or success in music examinations Students must already play a musical instrument and intend to continue instrument lessons Year 11 Topic / UN Number Descriptor Assessments 11MUS Solo performance Perform two pieces of contrasting music as a featured soloist Ensemble skills Demonstrate ensemble skills through performing a piece of music as a member of a group HOD: Mr Jonny White Composition Compose two original pieces of music Year 11 Music covers all Aural and theoretical skills Demonstrate aural and theoretical skills through transcription Assessments will be based on a combination of exams, the main aspects of both Conventions Demonstrate knowledge of conventions used in music scores assignments and common tests academic and practical Music works Demonstrate knowledge of two music works from contrasting contexts music including performance, composition, aural, theory UN27656 Demonstrate and apply introductory knowledge of music technology equipment and techniques and history.
+Students in Year 11 Music can select an individual course.
+You will learn: This course contains a mixture of practical and theoretical standards, in which students can work to their strengths and interests.
+Students will learn to perform as an individual and in a group, compose their own original music and gain theoretical and aural skills. select all mulviqual course.
+Where does this course lead?
 To Level 2 Music.

-Instrumental/Vocal lessons are compulsory, \$350 for the year.
+Cost: Instrumental/Vocal lessons ar e compulsory, \$350 for the year.